sreedogiparthy/online-shop/README.md

 # phpmysql-app
-An Ecoomm app built on PHP &amp; MySQL
+An Ecomm app built on PHP &amp; MySQL